mvincerx/git-workflows-training/starwars-ipsum.md

 want to learn the ways of the Force and be a Jedi, like my father before me.

 Surrender to the power of the darkside.

+That is, if you dare.
+I mean, listen.
+We've all been hanging out in this hovercraft garage too long now.
+The fumes are getting to me.
+Do you think they have beaches on Dantooine?